-Palo verde trees grow across the southwestern United States and are widely grown in landscaping for their feathery foliage.
-Due to their fragile nature, palo verde trees often fall in strong wind and many homeowners are left with surplus wood.
+Arizona's state tree, the palo verde tree, grows across the southwestern United States and is widely grown in landscaping for its feathery foliage and because it requires so little water.
+Although this beautiful tree can live 100 years — possibly even up to 400 years — it isn't sturdy.
+In fact, due to the fragile nature of the palo verde tree (its name is Spanish for "green stick"), the trees often fall in strong wind, leaving many homeowners with surplus wood.
 While palo verde wood can be burned outdoors with few problems, it possesses several traits that make it undesirable for use in an indoor fireplace.

 Fresh palo verde wood emits a subtly fruity scent that turns sour and unpleasant when the wood is burned.
-The odor of burning palo verde wood has a lingering quality that is difficult to remove from fabric and can persist for days in an enclosed environment.
-In addition, the pungency of the smell induces headaches and allergies in many people, so it should be avoided in an indoor environment.
+The odor of burning palo verde wood has a lingering quality that can be difficult to remove from fabric and that can persist for days in an enclosed environment.
+In addition, the pungency of the smell induces headaches and allergies in many people, so burning it should be avoided in an indoor environment.

 Lack of Coal Formation

-A crackling sound is normal when wood burns, but palo verde wood pops and crackles more than most.
+The crackling sound you hear when wood burns is normal, but palo verde wood pops and crackles more than most.
 The sound is produced as the interior of the wood heats and the hot air is expelled through the outer layer of the wood.
 Palo verde wood possesses a very weak structure, so the natural popping noise is often accompanied by a burst of embers as the wood splinters.
-In an indoor fireplace, the expelled embers pose a safety hazard since they can easily land on flammable surfaces such as carpets or furniture and cause a fire.
+In an indoor fireplace, the expelled embers can quickly pose a serious safety hazard since they can easily land on nearby flammable surfaces such as carpets or furniture and cause a fire.